lenesk/sokolova.dk/a1-danish-online.md

 # A1 Danish Online

-## Focus on correct language use from the beginning
+## You need to buy the study book before the course start.
+See the links below to order the book.

+* Level A1
+  * *[Sådan 1](https://gyldendal-uddannelse.dk/products/sadan-1-bog-35032-9788702144260?gclid=Cj0KCQjw9IX4BRCcARIsAOD2OB2ORKliBuOlNZSx9lSi3LTTOLF6rPKOiEX8ZeZP80hL9_r6EOKI3LkaAt_JEALw_wcB&gclsrc=aw.ds)* af Frank Sebastian Hansen og Einar Helleland

+## What you will learn

-* By the end of this A1 course, you will learn the fundamental rules of pronunciation (There are plenty of pronunciation rules in Danish!); you will know how to articulate the Danish sounds.
+* By the end of this A1 course, you will learn the fundamental rules of pronunciation.
+Good news: there are plenty of pronunciation rules in Danish!
+You will know how to articulate the Danish sounds.

 * You will learn Danish numbers, alphabet, and how to talk about times and dates.